herecomesjaycee/CV/README.md

 Outside of my job, you'd find me organising/delivering coding or any tech related workshops, giving talks and mentoring students who are interested in software development.

-In my next role, I would love the opportunity to learn from product companies.
+In my next role, I would love the opportunity to learn from product companies to improve my knowledge on working with large scale applications.

 ## Skills

 #### Problem Solving & Critical Thinking
-At Simpleweb,
+At Simpleweb, I work with clients to understand the problem they are hoping to solve with their technical products, providing technical expertise and building the agreed solution.

 As a technical consultant, I have worked with large organisations which had complex IT infrastructure, involving outsourced agencies to complete their CRM(Customer Retention Marketing) goals and objectives.

 In projects I've worked on, we faced the challenge of finding a way of automating two or more web/IT systems to work with each other.
 As a consultant, I gathered information from relevant teams, read up documentation on various systems and software before commencing solution testing.